Everything important stays on your machine.

 Data deletion

-Uninstalling OpenMessage removes the app.
-To delete all stored data, remove the app's Application Support folder.
-Your messages remain on your Android phone and in Google's systems regardless of OpenMessage.
+Removing OpenMessage removes the app.
+To delete locally stored data, remove the app's Application Support directory and any local bridge session stores.
+Your messages remain with the underlying messaging services regardless of OpenMessage.

 Changes to this policy

 If this policy changes, the updated version will be posted here with a new date.
-OpenMessage is open source — you can always inspect the code to verify what the app does.
+OpenMessage is open source, so the codebase remains the best canonical reference for what the app actually does.

 Contact